eddiebrunson/Udacity_Azure_DevOps_Nanodegree/C1 - Azure Infrastructure Operations/project/starter_files/README.md

 ### Getting Started
 1. Clone this repository
+2. Create a tagging policy for Azure
+3. Create a Packer file to server your image

-2. Create your infrastructure as code
+4. Create your infrastructure as code (IaC) using Terraform

-3. Update this README to reflect how someone would use your code.
+5. Deploy your IaC using Terraform

 ### Dependencies
 1. Create an [Azure Account](https://portal.azure.com)